arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-5.md

     | Node(l, r) -> Node(map f l, map f r)
 ```

 is not as mighty as it needs to index a tree.
-Nevertheless, it is very
-likely that, whatever function you will end up with, it will need to
+You need to create a more powerful function.
+Be ready to bet,
-pattern match on leaves and nodes just like `map` does.
-Let's follow
+it will need to pattern match on leaves and nodes just like `map` does.
-this gut feeling, and let's start from this scaffold:
+Let's follow this gut feeling, and let's start from this scaffold:

 ```fsharp